 By Lee and Jennifer Brown

-Lee and Jennifer Brown live near Montgomery and represent Texas Farm Bureau District 11 on the Young Farmer & Rancher Advisory Committee.
+*Lee and Jennifer Brown are small cow-calf ranchers from Cleveland and represent Texas Farm Bureau District 11 on the Young Farmer & Rancher Advisory Committee.